 Satisfactory Academic Progress Policy for Undergraduate Programs

-Advanced Technology Institute’s Satisfactory Academic Progress (SAP) Policy for Undergraduate Programs measures whether eligible undergraduate students are progressing at a responsible rate towards the completion of their educational objectives.
-Students must be in compliance with this Policy in order to maintain their continued federal financial aid program eligibility.
-This Policy applies to all undergraduate students, however, regardless of participation in federal financial aid programs.
+Advanced Technology Institute’s Satisfactory Academic Progress (SAP) Policy for Programs measures whether eligible students are progressing at a responsible rate towards the completion of their educational objectives.
+Students must be in compliance with this policy in order to maintain their federal financial aid program eligibility.
+However, this policy applies to all students, regardless of participation in federal financial aid programs.

-The evaluation points contained in the Policy are designed to help identify students who would benefit from an early intervention and/or remediation.
-Most critical to this Policy is a student’s ability to enroll in and complete courses on a consistent and successful manner.
+The evaluation points contained in the policy are designed to help identify students who would benefit from an early intervention and/or remediation.
+Most critical is a student’s ability to enroll in and complete courses successfully and consistently.
 Failure to complete courses successfully for any reason may negatively affect satisfactory academic progress.
 Failing courses or withdrawing from courses could also result in the loss of financial aid and academic dismissal.
 It is very important that students attend all registered courses and complete them successfully.

 Satisfactory Academic Progress Policy

-Advanced Technology Institute calculates Satisfactory Academic Progress using both qualitative (cumulative grade point average and quantitative measurements (incremental completion rate and maximum time frame) at specified evaluation periods.
+Advanced Technology Institute calculates Satisfactory Academic Progress using cumulative grade point average and measurements that include incremental completion rate and maximum time frame at specified evaluation periods.

 Cumulative Grade Point Average (CGPA)

-- Multiplying credits for each course by grade points associated with the grade earned;
+• Multiply the total semester credits assigned for each course by total quality points associated with the grade earned;

-- Totaling the grade points earned for all the courses (See the Grading Policy for grade points assigned to each letter grade); and
+• Total the grade points earned for all the courses (see the Grading Policy for grade points assigned to each letter grade) ; and

-- Dividing total grade points earned by the total number of quality credits.
+• Divide the total grade points earned by the total number of quality credits

 Example: Cumulative Grade Point Average calculation